Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/2 capabilities/3 Date Filter.md

 ## Best Practices

-1. **Consistent Reporting**: For recurring reports, stick to consistent time periods and granularities to ensure comparability.

-2. **Granularity Selection**: Choose a granularity that balances detail with readability.
+1. **Granularity Selection**: Choose a granularity that balances detail with readability.
 Daily data might be too noisy for year-long trends, while monthly data might miss important weekly patterns.
+Match granularity here with the granularity in charts - if your charts show months, choose a date range that takes only whole months.

-3. **Comparison Periods**: When using comparison periods, consider seasonal effects and ensure you're comparing like with like.
+2. **Comparison Periods**: When using comparison periods, consider seasonal effects and ensure you're comparing like with like.

-4. **Relative vs. Fixed**: Use relative periods for ongoing monitoring and fixed periods for historical analysis or event-specific reporting.
+3. **Relative vs. Fixed**: Use relative periods for ongoing monitoring and fixed periods for historical analysis or event-specific reporting.

 ---
 By leveraging Asemic's flexible Date Picker, you can ensure your dashboards and analyses are always showing the most relevant data for your needs, whether that's the latest information or a specific historical period.